-Generic ballots that do not identify the union or employer by name are used when there is only one union involved in the application.
-Instead, the names of the union and employer are listed above the electronic ballot (or in an in-person vote, set out in a Notice in every voting booth).
-In Certification Applications where the applicant is applying to displace an incumbent union, both unions' names appear on the ballot.
+Generic ballots that do not identify the union or employer by name are typically used when there is only one union involved in the application.
+Instead, the names of the union and employer listed above the electronic ballot (or in an in-person vote are set out in a Notice that is on display in every voting booth.
+In certification applications where the applicant is applying to displace an incumbent union, both unions' names appear on or above the ballot.
 The name of the incumbent union appears at the top of the ballot with the name of the applicant union below it.

-In both Applications for Certification and Applications to Terminate Bargaining Rights, the union(s) is asked to indicate its name as it wishes it to appear on the Notice in the voting booth or on the ballot or above the ballot.
-The name that appears is usually the union's correct legal name.
-If a union's correct legal name is long and/or cumbersome and it is known by a shorter name, the union may ask to have the shorter name used.
+In both Applications for Certification and Applications to Terminate Bargaining Rights the union(s) is asked to indicate its name as it wishes it to appear on the Notice in the voting booth or on or above the ballot.
+The name that appears on the Notice or on the ballot is usually the union's correct legal name.
+If a union's correct legal name is long and/or cumbersome, and it is known by a shorter name, the union may ask to have the shorter name used.

-6) NAMES OF SCRUTINEERS TO ATTEND AT THE POLLING PLACEAGENT FOR VOTE ARRANGEMENTS AND COUNTING OF BALLOTS a) EachElectronic Votes b) In-Person Votes
+6) NAMES OF SCRUTINEERS TO ATTEND AT THE POLLING PLACEAGENT FOR VOTE ARRANGEMENTS AND COUNTING OF BALLOTS IN:

+a) - Each ELECTRONIC VOTES

-For electronic votes each party must select one representative to act as an agent who must be available before, during and after the vote to receive the voters' list, vote updates, and post-vote teleconference and vote counts.
+For electronic votes each party must select one representative to act as their agent who must be available before, during and after the vote to receive the voters' list, vote updates, and post-vote teleconference and vote counts.